California Medical Board Complaints and Accusations

 Each year, the Medical Board of California (MBC) receives more than 8,000 complaints about physicians and surgeons licensed to practice in the state.
 As part of its authority over doctors, the Board investigates these complaints.
 If it finds that there is a basis for the complaint, it may result in a formal Accusation being filed against the physician in question.

-An Accusation is filed by the California Department of Justice after investigation and review of the complaint.
+An Accusation is filed by the California Department of Justice after an investigation and review of the complaint.
 It is a formal pleading document that lists all of the charges against the physician or surgeon.
-At the end of the Accusation, the Board will request that the doctor’s license be revoked.
+The Accusation is publicly available on the licensees Breeze Profile.
+At the end of the Accusation, the Board will request disciplinary action against the doctor, with consequences including suspension, revocation, probation, or a public reprimand.
+Under a new law, the Board may also seek recovery of its investigation and enforcement costs.

 Receiving a “Notice of Accusation” can be devastating, particularly because it may mean the loss of a career that you have worked your entire life to have.
+The new cost recovery law can make it more challenging to fight the allegations against you, as many physicians worry that the cost of their own defense combined with a cost recovery order will be financially devastating.
 With the help of an experienced California medical license defense attorney, you can develop a strategy to protect your license and your livelihood.

 WHAT IS AN ACCUSATION?

 An Accusation is the culmination of the California Medical Board’s enforcement process, which starts when a complaint is filed.
-A complaint may be filed by a patient, family member, a fellow health care practitioner, a hospital, or even an insurance company.
-The most common type of complaint received by the Board’s Central Complaint Unit (CCU) involves allegedly negligent care or treatment of a patient.
+A complaint may be filed by a patient, family member, fellow healthcare practitioner, a hospital, or even an insurance company.
+The most common type of complaint received by the Board’s Central Complaint Unit (CCU) involves alleged negligent care or treatment of a patient.
+The Board also investigates other violations of the law, including criminal offenses, medical record errors, substance abuse issues, and overprescribing.

 If it appears that a violation may have occurred, the CCU will refer the matter to the Board’s District Office for further investigation.
 This may result in a situation and fine for minor violations of the Business and Professions Code, a referral to a local District Attorney for a criminal prosecution, or a referral to a Deputy Attorney General.
 The Attorney General’s Office will then review the complaint, and decide whether or not to file a formal Accusation.

 The Accusation will list all of the charges and/or sections of the law that the physician allegedly violated.
 These charges and/or violations form the basis of disciplinary action.
-Once a formal Accusation has been filed, a doctor may be facing penalties that range from a public reprimand, probation, suspension, or even revocation of their license.
+Once a formal Accusation has been filed, a doctor may face penalties that range from a public reprimand, probation, suspension, or even revocation of their license.
+As discussed in greater detail below, a doctor may also be charged with the Board’s costs for investigating and enforcing the disciplinary action against them.

 WHAT SHOULD I DO IF I RECEIVE A NOTICE OF ACCUSATION?